ese3500/final-project-prime-hydration/README.md

 - Is the interface quick and responsive to use (not frustrating)?

-- Reduce the number of steps and different menus users have to use.
+- How many steps and different menus will users have to use?

 Drink Ingredient Dispensing: